Pedram-Rajaei/ResourceSharingPlan/README.md

 To get similar results, you can run provided code.
 After running GMM code, you will obtain the same result that we provide in above figures

 <h3>Latent Dynamical Coherence Model:</h3>
 In our previous work, we demonstrated a latent dynamical modeling framework called state-space global coherence, which characterizes spectral measures to capture slow-changing dynamics in network-level coherence.
-In this research, we develop a more general class of the state-space coherence model, that can capture fast and switching changes in the network-level rhythmic dynamics.
+In this method, we develop a more general class of the state-space coherence model, that can capture fast and switching changes in the network-level rhythmic dynamics.
 For this framework, we assume both continuous and discrete latent processes derive the network-level rhythmic dynamics; this modeling assumption, will help us to build a more flexible model structure that can capture sophisticated dynamics present in the neural data.
 Below figure shows how we combine both continuous and switching dynamics in the model.

 <h4>Data</h4>
 To assess SS-Coh model, we use EEG data from human patients under general anesthesia.
 The data set was collected in Emery Brown’s laboratory.